mserrate/CoreOS-BigData/README.md

 ###test kafka

-Run these command in devel-node container.
+Run these commands in devel-node container.

 Create topic